UBC-MDS/online_news_popularity/README.md

 also providing an online version of their articles.
 This growth has been complemented with increased competition, particularly from non-traditional news outlets (such as small-scale digital news companies) who can reach a wider audience through social-media.
-For this project we aim to answer the following inferential research question:
+For this project we aimed to answer the following inferential research question:
 **What factors are associated with online news popularity, measured by the number of times an article has been shared?**.

-(Add information about results here.)
+Our findings will be relevant to news organizations that are interested in boosting traction of their online news articles and may help guide management decisions on the characteristics associated with more popular articles.

-Our findings are relevant to news organizations that are interested in boosting traction of their online news articles and would help guide management decisions on the characteristics associated with more popular articles.
+Using a multiple linear regression analysis with 'log shares per day' as our response variable, our model achieved an R-squared score of 0.2132.
+This indicates that additional features not included in our current model explain a large portion of variability in the data.
+Future steps for our analysis include exploring the contribution of interaction effects in our model, as well as other regression models such as random forest regression.

 ## Report

-The final report is linked: TBD
+The final report is linked:

 ## Usage